OpenRCT2/docs/setup/options.rst

 * **Invert right mouse dragging**

-  When enabled, the behavior when panning the view with the right mouse button will be flipped.
+  When enabled, the behaviour when panning the view with the right mouse button will be flipped.

 * **Zoom to cursor position**